 Many of the trees found in our parks, gardens and road reserves have significant aesthetic, cultural and/or historical importance.
-In acknowledging these important values Kingborough Council decided to establish a Significant Tree Register which identifies and protects the region’s exceptional trees.
+In acknowledging these important values Kingborough Council decided to establish a Significant Tree Policy.

 What makes a tree significant?

 A tree must meet the requirements of one or more categories of significance that will act to set the tree apart from others of its type to be included on in the planning scheme.